chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 Pushing the price ticker on the touchbar opens Ambrosus Reddit, Ambrosus Twitter and Coinmarketcap.

+Clicking the grey AMB-net Info part of the Dashboar don the Touch bar opens the main page of the Ambrosus-Explorer.

 ### Logging into your node and preparations of the control Dashboard